leszek-wojcik/robobo/docs/_posts/2018-03-09-robobo-design.md

 ```

 - In order to abstract inter process communication each active object will
-  contain its own FreeRTOS queue:
+  contain its own FreeRTOS queue which is created in costructor:
 ```
     mrQueue = xQueueCreate(...);
 ```
-  Queue creation is done as part of `ActiveObject` constructor.

 - When `ActiveObject` client wishes to execute method in context of
   `ActiveObject` task it calls `executeMethod(...)`.
 Then call is translated to